-The dashboard allows developers to register and manage applications.
+The customer portal allows Feide administrators to register and manage applications.

 Authentication in Feide can be done using OpenID Connect or SAML.
 OpenID Connect (OIDC) is the standard for identity verification on top of OAuth 2.0 token based authorization, and is widely used on the web.
 With OIDC, the application gets verified information about the user’s identity as well as an access token which it can use to access a set of APIs.

-On the dashboard you will get details and credentials to set up your application as an OpenID Connect (OIDC) relying party.
+On the customer portal you will get details and credentials to set up your application as an OpenID Connect (OIDC) relying party.